Categories

 Nonprofits operate for non-profit purposes but aren’t necessarily charitable.
 Charities are a specific type of nonprofit with exclusively charitable purposes, CRA registration, tax-exempt status, and ability to issue tax receipts for donations.
 All charities are nonprofits, but not all nonprofits are charities.

 At Northfield & Associates our expert teams guidance on compliance requirements.
-Our team understands Canadian law and can help ensure your organization follows proper procedures.
+Our team understands Canadian charity law and can help ensure your organisation follows proper procedures.

 Get professional support today